valentjn/vscode-ltex/pages/docs/contributing-code-issues.md

 ### Code Checks

 In order for pull requests to be merged, a number of checks have to pass.
-This is automatically enforced by GitHub.
+This is automatically enforced by GitHub and Travis CI.
 The necessary checks depend on the project you contribute to:

 - vscode-ltex
   - Successful build (strict mode)